Personal Qigong Tuition – The Ten Fundamental Treasures

 - Stimulates the Du Mai GV and Ren Mai CV meridians.

 - Stimulates Chong Mai, the Thrusting Vessel.
 This is one of the Eight Extraordinary Meridians.

 - Stimulates Kidney Meridian.

 - Promotes healthy Qi flow in Bladder & Kidney.

 Change the Sinews

 - This is a Five Element exercise that balances the Yin and Yang energies as it encourages Qi flow throughout the entire meridian system.

 - It assists the body’s homeostasis, maintaining the natural equilibrium of the metabolism and physiology.

 Tuition can take place here, at Pro Holistic, or via Zoom.

-Pro-Holistic private tuition is tailored to your requirements and costs £100.00 per session, or £800.00 for a block of ten sessions.
+Pro-Holistic private tuition is tailored to your requirements and is bookable in blocks of ten sessions.